hh54188/jekyll-blog/_drafts/2014-02-22-use-browser-feature-optimize-resource-preload.md

+## The life of a resource request on the wire

+> **Cache**: Given the URL of a resource on the web, the browser starts by checking its local and application caches.
+If you have previously fetched the resource and the appropriate cache headers were provided (Expires, Cache-Control, etc.), then it is possible that we may be allowed to use the local copy to fulfill the request - **the fastest request is a request not made.**

+|

+> **Socket Reuse**: Given a hostname and resource path, Chrome first checks for existing open connections it is allowed to reuse - sockets are pooled by {scheme, host, port}.

+|

+> **DNS**: Finally, if neither of the above conditions is matched, then the request must begin by resolving the hostname to its IP address - aka, a DNS lookup.

+|

+> **TCP**: With the resolved IP address in hand, Chrome can now open a new TCP connection to the destination, which means that we must perform the "three-way handshake"

+|

+> **SSL**: Once the TCP handshake is complete, and if we're connecting to a secure destination (HTTPS), then the SSL handshake must take place.

 ## TCP

 > Either of the two processes participating in a TCP connection can end the connection.
 When a connection ends, the “resources” (that is, the buffers and variables)